-The Dutch holiday season started weeks ago, on 14 November, with the arrival of Sinterklaas and all his Zwarte Pieten (Black Peters).
-The story says that naughty children will be whisked off to Spain by these helpers of Sinterklaas, but there were no signs of missing children on the day of the parade.
-The Pieten received far more attention from the throngs of children than did the Sint himself, perched atop his white horse (perhaps this was due to the fact that they carried candy and cookies, which they gave out to the children by the handful!).
+Dutch winter holiday season starts on November the 14th, with the arrival of Sinterklaas(Saint Nicholaas) and his Zwarte Pieten (Black Peters).
+The story says that naughty children will be whisked off to Spain by these helpers of Sinterklaas.
+On the day of the parade The Pieten receive usually far more attention from the crowds of children than the Sint himself, who sits atop his white horse.
+Perhaps this is due to the fact that they carry candy and cookies, which they give out to the children by the handful.

-Museumplein is turned into a Christmas Square every year, boasting a market and craft-making displays perfect for passing an afternoon.
+Museumplein is turned into Amsterdam Christmas Square every year, boasting a market and craft-making displays perfect for passing an afternoon.
 There is also an ice rink which is open well into the evening.
-Christmas lights have been up since November, and an evening stroll in any direction from the brightly-illuminated tree in Dam Square can prove a pleasant one, especially through the Leidseplein and its surrounding area or towards the Jordaan, which is full of cosy cafes and unique shops.
+Christmas lights have been up since November, and an evening stroll in any direction from the brightly-illuminated tree on Dam Square can prove a pleasant one, especially through the Leidseplein and its surrounding area or towards the Jordaan, which is full of cosy cafes and unique shops.
 The Red Light District has Christmas lights of its own (not just red ones!) and seems to never shut down.

 Several of the churches around Amsterdam are offering seasonal concerts, both on Christmas Eve and Christmas Day.
 Sint Nicolaaskerk for instance, has free services featuring Gregorian music.
 Museum Amstelkring, a church located on the top two stories of a canal house in the heart of the Red Light District, also offers Amsterdam Christmas Eve masses.